longmaisg/LLM-RAG-Lessons/README.md

 Run “chainlit run test.py”, et voila, you have your first LLM server with kool web interface.
 Congratulation!

 ### Step 5:
-Proudly update your CV with this statement: “Build LLM server, LM Studio, Chainlit”.
+Proudly update your CV with this statement: “**Build LLM server, LM Studio, Chainlit**”.
 Don’t worry, LLM is quite new so no one actually knows enough to blame you not skillful enough :).

 ### Step 6:
 Show this magical Chainlit UI to your boss and ask for a raise.